 Where are the games played?
-All games are held at Legacy Courts (Formerly Franklin Fioeldhouse) in Cool Springs.
+All games are held at Legacy Courts in Cool Springs (1850 General George Patton Dr, Franklin, TN 37067)

 When and how often do teams practice?
-Teams usually practice one time per week.
-However, practice frequency and location is determined by each coach.
+Practice frequency and location is determined by each coach.
 The WNSL does not provide practice locations nor does it pay for them.
 Many gyms charge a fee for practice time and the team is responsible for this expense.